- Manufacturing, wholesale and distribution, transportation and construction are the most common industries.

 Cuts distances to destinations for drivers, bicyclists and pedestrians.

-Cost savings would support around 180 jobs and put $25.3 million back into the economy.
+Supports around 180 jobs and puts $25.3 million back into the economy through cost savings

 Businesses and organizations interviewed for this project agreed: